ImgBotApp/InternetNL/test/connresolver/failed/description_en.md

-Unfortunately, you are <strong>not</strong> using DNSSEC.
-You are currently
-<strong>not</strong> protected from being redirected to false IP addresses.

-You should ask your internet provider or network administrator to enable DNSSEC validation or to fix the issues in its configuration.
-More experienced internet users can install DNSSEC on their own systems.
+Unfortunately digital domain signatures, if available, are *not* checked.
+Therefore you are *not* protected against false translation from domain names into rogue internet addresses.
+Please ask your internet provider to enable DNSSEC validation and/or configure it on your own systems.